 Government proposes including a definition for the term "creditor" into section 23M of the Act.
-The definition aims to clarify that any person to whom interest is payable is deemed to be a creditor for the purposes of section 23M of the Act.
+The definition aims to clarify that a person to whom a 'debtor' owes a 'debt' is deemed to be a creditor for the purposes of section 23M of the Act.